Women's rights in Saudi Arabia: Identity cards

 The Ulema, Saudi's religious authorities, opposed the idea of issuing separate identity cards for women since non-mahrams would see women's faces.
-Many other conservative Saudi citizens argue that cards, which show a woman's unveiled face, violate purdah and Saudi custom.
+Many other conservative Saudi citizens argue that cards, which must show a woman's unveiled face, violate purdah and Saudi custom.
 However, women were eventually issued ID cards.

 In 2001, a small number of ID cards were issued for women who had the permission of their mahram.
 By 2006, women no longer needed male permission to obtain an ID card, and by 2013, ID cards became compulsory for women.

 In 2008, women were allowed to enter hotels and furnished apartments without their mahram if they had their national identification cards.
 In April 2010, a new, optional ID card for women was issued which allows them to travel in countries of the Gulf Cooperation Council.
 Women did not need male permission to apply for the card, but in 2010, they still needed male permission to travel abroad.
 As of 2019, Saudi women over 21 no longer need male permission to travel.

 Family code

 Marriage

 In 2005, the country's religious authority officially banned the practice of forced marriage.
 Despite this, Saudi Arabia maintained that a marriage contract is officially between the husband-to-be and the father of the bride-to-be.
 As of 2005, the bride's consent is needed in a marriage.
 No Saudi citizen can marry a non-Saudi citizen without official permission.
 In 2016, justice minister Walid al-Samaani announced that clerics who register marriage contracts would have to provide a copy to the bride "to ensure her awareness of her rights and the terms of the contract."

 Polygyny is legal in Saudi Arabia, though it is on the decline due to demographic and economic reasons.
 Polyandry is forbidden.

+Historically, during the era of slavery in Saudi Arabia, Muslim men could legally have slave concubines in addition to their four wives.
+Since concubines in Islam were legally slaves, the legal possibility for a man to have concubines was abolished when slavery in Saudi Arabia was abolished in 1962.
+There was however a possibility that concubinage continued for a time after abolition.
+In the 1960s, the Anti-Slavery International and the Friends World Committee informed the UN that there were still slave trade to Saudi Arabia despite the abolition of slavery in Saudi Arabia in 1962, and asked if any countries would be helped to find their own nationals in Saudi harems who might want to return home; this was a very sensitive issue, since there was an awareness that many women were enslaved as concubines in the harems, and that there were no information as to whether the abolition of slavery had affected them.

 The Kingdom prevents Saudi women from marrying male expatriates who test positive for drugs (including alcohol), incurable STDs, or genetic diseases, but does not stop Saudi men from marrying female expatriates with such problems.